kngwyu/rpf-pytorch/README.md

 You can find the original notebook in the
 [author's website](https://sites.google.com/corp/view/randomized-prior-nips-2018/home).
-The original code is clear and quite readble, but unfortunately doesn't work without modification because of a dependency problem :cry:
+The original code is clear and quite readable, but unfortunately doesn't work without modification because of a dependency problem :cry:

 ## Main result